 As the Performer hierarchy evolves further, the lower-level Performers, terminating a Needline, perform OperationalActivities and these outputs, inputs, or triggered by the OperationalItems transferred by the Needlines.

 Needlines may be specified by performance and constraint Requirements.
-Only a Needline should transfer the lowest layer of OperationalItem.
+A Needline should only transfer the lowest layer of OperationalItem.

 Figure 13 Internal Needline Definitions